Revealed: The secret CEO texts that tell the tale of Uber-Waymo's self-driving tech spat

 Upshot

 All in all, the 400 or so texts produce more questions that answers.
 It is clear that the two had a close relationship and it lends weight to Google's suspicions that they had been colluding with each other long before Levandowski left Waymo.
-Even with this release, much the related and relevant information remains redacted.
+Even with this release, much of the related and relevant information remains redacted.

 Without the pre-February texts however, that is speculative.
 Kalanick's missing messages are also extremely convenient for him although it is very possible that the Uber CEO improved his operational security at some point in 2016 given the whirlwind of accusation and legal threats surrounding him and his company.
 Waymo's lawyers suspect he may have deleted them manually after the lawsuit was launched.